Cole D. TaratootAssistant Professor

 Dr. Taratoot was born in Atlanta, Georgia.
 His research focuses on the federal judiciary, bureaucracy, and public law with a specialty in administrative law.
 Previously an assistant professor at Western Kentucky University and a Visiting Assistant Professor at Western Washington University, he has taught many courses, including criminal procedure, constitutional law, civil rights and liberties, law and society, American government, and statistics.

 Dr. Taratoot primarily relies upon quantitative analysis and methodology in his research.
 His dissertation, "Administrative Law Judge Decision Making in a Political Environment: 1991–2007," won a National Science Foundation dissertation improvement grant and consisted of an original data set of over 11,000 observations.
-Research from his dissertation has been published in American Politics Research (co-authored with Robert Howard, Georgia State University) and is forthcoming in the Journal of Public Administrative Research and Theory.
-Dr. Taratoot is currently constructing a database consisting of administrative law judge (ALJ) decisions and biographical information across all federal agencies employing ALJs, including the Social Security Administration and the Federal Communications Commission.
+Research from his dissertation has been published in American Politics Research (co-authored with Robert Howard, Georgia State University), Journal of Public Administrative Research and Theory, and Law & Policy.
+Dr. Taratoot is currently constructing a database consisting of administrative law judge (ALJ) decisions and biographical information across all federal agencies employing ALJs, including the Social Security Administration, the Federal Communications Commission, the Federal Trade Commission, and the Occupational Safety & Health Review Commission.

 In his spare time, Dr. Taratoot enjoys spending time with his cats (Izzy and Joe) and bowling, and playing tennis, poker, and golf.